Skip to content

 SHARE VIA:

 13-month-old Aisha is brought to the emergency department by her mum because she’s not using her left arm.
 She has a mid-shaft radius and ulna fractures.
-At first, Mum cannot recall Aisha injuring herself, but later on remarks that she was crying a lot a couple of days ago when she was left alone with Mum’s partner.
+At first, Mum cannot recall Aisha injuring herself, but later on, she remarks that she was crying a lot a couple of days ago when she was left alone with Mum’s partner.
 After chatting with the team, you agree that this needs to be managed under your safeguarding procedure.
 You go to talk to Aisha’s mother.

 Talking to families about safeguarding can be tough.
 You’re delivering a difficult message that can provoke a strong emotional reaction.
 The conversation is likely to go better if you have a plan before you go in.
 Be clear about your concerns and what will happen next.